 Macadamia nuts are high in healthy fats and may help those trying to lose weight.
-One serving of macadamia nuts also contains dietary fiber, protein, and other nutrients that are important for a balanced diet and good health.
+Macadamia nuts may have various health benefits, as they also contain dietary fiber, protein, and other nutrients that are important for a balanced diet and good health.

 The fat content of macadamia nuts is higher than that of other popular nuts such as almonds, cashews, and walnuts.
 A 50-gram pack of macadamia nuts contains

 However, around 80% of the fat in macadamia nuts is monounsaturated fat, which has health benefits.
 These nuts also contain specific kinds of monounsaturated fatty acids (MUFAs), which are not readily available in many other foods.